atom1488/atom1488/README.md

 # Hi, I'm atomkern 💩

 * 🇫🇷 I'm a french guy trying to learn how to code
-* 🌱 I'm currently learning React
+* 🌱 I'm currently learning Angular

 ## What I'm currently using: